- >

 Why use Kissflow for Low-Code / no-Code development?

-Low-code and no-code platforms have a clear place in the development industry.
+Low-code platform and no-code platform have a clear place in the development industry.
 According to Gartner, they will begin to dominate the industry within a few years, thus neglecting the advantages that these techniques provide might result in missed chances for an organisation.

 When looking for a Low-code development platform, look for one that has purpose-built tools, integrated collaboration, and a cloud-native architecture to accommodate a wide range of developers inside an organization.